r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 _If you can do OMiau you will better understand OAuth2._

+_But if you can't OMiau I would not trust you to secure my credit card with your loose knowledge about OAuth2._

 ### LazyCatWcfService.csproj
 Start LazyCatWcfService project, the WCF service will be served on IIS Express at http://localhost:41193/LazyCatService.svc